hapijs/hapi/Readme.md

 ### Router

 The `router` option controls how incoming request URIs are matched against the routing table.
 Router options:
 - `isTrailingSlashSensitive` - determines whether the paths '/example' and '/example/' are considered different resources.
-Defaults to `false`.
+Defaults to _false_.
 - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
-Defaults to 'true'.
+Defaults to _true_.

 ### Payload

 The `payload` option controls how incoming payloads (request body) are processed.
 Payload options:
 - `maxBytes` - limits the size of incoming payloads to the specified bytes count.
 Allowing very large payloads may cause the server to run out of memory.
-Defaults to 1MB.
+Defaults to _1MB_.

 ### Extensions

 **hapi** does not support middleware extensiblity as is commonly found in other web frameworks.
 Instead, **hapi** provides 5 extension hooks for any application-specific functionality.
 Each extension point accepts a single function or an array of functions to be execute at a specified time during request processing.
-The required extension function signature is `function (request, next)` where:
+The required extension function signature is _function (request, next)_ where:
 - `request` is the **hapi** request object, and
 - `next` is the callback function the method must call upon completion to return control over to the router.

 The extension points are:
 - `onRequest` - called upon new requests before any router processing.
-Calls to `request.setUrl()` will impact how the request is router and can be used for rewrite rules.
+Calls to _request.setUrl()_ will impact how the request is router and can be used for rewrite rules.
 - `onPreHandler` - called after request passes validation and body parsing, before the request handler.
 - `onPostHandler` - called after the request handler, before sending the response.
 - `onPostRoute` - called after the response was sent.
 - `onUnknownRoute` - if defined, overrides the default unknown resource (404) error response.
-The method must send the response manually via `request.raw.res`.
+The method must send the response manually via _request.raw.res_.
 Cannot be an array.

 For example:
 ```javascript